 1. Live/Work Structures or Townhomes.
-2. Mixed Use ~~Mixed Use~~ Structures including commercial, residential, and other allowed uses are allowed and encouraged in Urban Character Villages.
-3. Multi Family Dwelling Units.
+2. Mixed-Use Structures including commercial, residential, and other allowed uses are allowed and encouraged in Urban Character Villages.
+3. Multi-Family Dwelling Units.
 (Single family, or other types of Dwelling Units may be included in an Urban Character Village, but may not be used to meet the requirement for a second land use.)
-3. Residential Uses.
 4. Government, semi-public or other civic uses.
-5. Artisan and photography studios, professional offices, educational/training facilities, financial services, Personal and

-Business Service Shops, Retail Stores, Convenience Stores (without gasoline sales), clinics or similar uses.
-Individual office or commercial uses ~~with a maximum of 8,000 square feet gross Floor Area.~~
+5. Artisan and photography studios, professional offices, educational/training facilities, financial services, Personal and Business Service Shops, Retail Stores, Convenience Stores (without gasoline sales), clinics or similar uses.
+Individual office or commercial uses with a maximum of 8,000 square feet gross Floor Area.
+6. Indoor veterinary facilities; Animal Clinics Small Indoor Use and Pet Day Care

-6. Indoor veterinary facilities; and Animal Clinics Small Indoor Use ~~and Pet Day Care Facilities.~~ Outdoor facilities are not allowed.
-7. Indoor Pet Day Care Facilities.
-8. 7.
-Restaurants, pubs, or coffee shops ~~with a maximum of 4,000 square feet of gross Floor Area.~~ (Drive-through restaurant facilities shall not be permitted).
-9. 8.
-Clubs and Lodges.
-10. 9.
-Health and Fitness Clubs.
-11. 10.
-Public plazas or gardens.
-12. 11.
-Recreational Facilities.
-13. 12.
-Public ~~or and~~ private schools (college, university, vocational, technical education, elementary, intermediate, and high schools, school, etc.).
-14. 13.
-Adult Day/Respite Care Facilities or child care facilities.
-15. 14.
-Places of assembly or worship.
-16. 15.
-Open-Air Farmers Market.
-(Temporary/seasonal outdoor markets are Uses-By-Right; ~~Permanent~~ permanent outdoor markets are Special Review Uses only.)
-17. 16.
-Hotels, Bed and Breakfast Establishments, or other commercial lodging establishments with a maximum of eight (8) guestrooms.
+Facilities.
+Outdoor facilities are not allowed.

+7. Restaurants, pubs, or coffee shops with a maximum of 4,000 square feet of gross Floor Area.
+(Drive-through restaurant facilities shall not be permitted).
+8. Clubs and Lodges.
+9. Health and Fitness Clubs.
+10. Public plazas or gardens.
+11. Recreational Facilities.
+12. Public or private elementary, intermediate and high schools.
+13. Adult Day/Respite Care Facilities or child care facilities.
+14. Places of assembly or worship.
+15. Open-Air Farmers Market.
+(Temporary/seasonal outdoor markets are Uses-By-Right; Permanent outdoor markets are Special Review Uses only.)
+16. Hotels, Bed and Breakfast Establishments, or other commercial lodging establishments with a maximum of eight (8) guestrooms.

-D. Parks, Recreation and ~~Opens~~ Open Lands
+D. Parks, Recreation and Opens Lands

 1. Natural areas.
-2. Parks and ~~Recreation~~ Recreational Facilities, including trails, neighborhood parks, pocket parks or village greens, plazas, formal or informal gardens, playgrounds, and/or similar uses.

-3. Public or private Community Facilities, including environmental centers, parks, ~~Recreation~~Recreational Spaces, and other Recreational Facilities.
-4. Open lands for cultivation of crops, barns, greenhouses, community gardens, or similar uses.
+2. Parks and Recreation Facilities, including trails, neighborhood parks, pocket parks or village greens, plazas, formal or informal gardens, playgrounds, and/or similar uses.
+3. Public or private Community Facilities, including environmental centers, parks, Recreation Spaces, and other Recreational Facilities.
+4. Open lands for cultivation of crops, community gardens, or similar uses.